hjzheng/angular-mega-menu/README.md

 # angular-mega-menu

-This is angular mega menu, base on [angular-ui/bootstrap](https://github.com/angular-ui/bootstrap) dropdown directive and [geedmo/yamm3](This is angular mega menu, base on [angular-ui/bootstrap](https://github.com/angular-ui/bootstrap) dropdown directive and [geedmo/yamm3]().
+This is angular mega menu, base on [angular-ui/bootstrap](https://github.com/angular-ui/bootstrap) dropdown directive and [geedmo/yamm3](https://github.com/geedmo/yamm3).
-).

 Angular mega menu is extend from dropdown directive, so you use it just like using dropdown directive.